 - Translate files with others in the community

-Making your website or blog multilingual brings you closer to an extended audience.
+Making your website or blog multilingual brings you closer to a vast audience.
 So, translating content, depending on your project:

 - Enhances your identity or brand awareness